Answer a few questions

-All Counties have a Tree Preservation ordinance to protect the urban forest and also make sure when tree are removed, to make sure that it happens in the right manner.
+All Counties have a Tree Preservation ordinance to protect the urban forest and also make sure when the tree is removed, to make sure that it happens in the right manner.

-The Ordinance is a set regulations and guidelines which vary from County to County.
+The Ordinance is a set of regulations and guidelines which vary from County to County.

 We take a look at tree removal in Pinellas County where you will learn more about regulations, costs, permits, as well as how to hire a professional when removing your trees.

 Will I need a permit to remove a tree?

 If the tree you are trying to remove is either a Grand tree, significant, or a protected tree, then you will need a permit to remove it.